leanprover/doc-gen4/README.md

 require «doc-gen4» from "../doc-gen4"
 ```

-The root of the built docs will be `build/docs/index.html`.
-However, due to the "Same Origin Policy", the
-generated website will be partially broken if you just open the generated html files in your browser.
-You
-need to serve them from a proper http server for it to work.
-An easy way to do that is to run
-`python3 -m http.server` from the `build/docs` directory.

 Note that if you modify the `.js` or `.css` files in `doc-gen4`, they won't necessarily be copied over when
 you rebuild the documentation.
-You can manually copy the changes to the `build/docs` directory to make
+You can manually copy the changes to the `.lake/build/docs` directory to make
 sure the changes appear, or just do a full recompilation (`lake clean` and `lake build` inside the `doc-gen4`
 directory.)